 Reading Between the Lines: Lectionary-based Bible Study

 Join us as we study one of the texts for the following Sunday in a lectionary-based Bible study designed for small groups.
-We meet in the Common Room right after the 7:30 am service, in the Chapel during the 10:10 formation hour, or on Thursdays at 11 am in the Common Room.
-On-going class; drop-in, occasional attendees welcome.
+We meet on Zoom at 7:30 am (see Margaret Sparks, firstname.lastname@example.org), and again at 10:10a on Zoom during our formation hour (see Daniel Prechtel, email@example.com).
+On-going classes; drop-in, occasional attendees welcome.